 Hence, all electrical cabinets presenting a large ratio capacity to seismic demand ratio with the simplified method do not need a deeper investigation.
 For the remaining cabinets, it is necessary to perform an in-depth study, in particular to characterize the ZPA seen by the device.

 Figure 4.
-Comparison of the capacity to demand at the anchorage level (a) response spectrum (b) ratio
+Comparison of the capacity to demand at the anchorage level; (a) response spectrum, (b) ratio

 Figure 5.
-Comparison of the capacity to demand at the device level (a) response spectrum (b) ratio
+Comparison of the capacity to demand at the device level; (a) response spectrum, (b) ratio

 Towards an integrated tool